PenGallery

 Eversharp Slim Ventura 1953-1957

-The Slim Ventura, introduced in 1953, was the last quality pen marketed by Eversharp.
-The new pen shared its name with the lever fill Ventura, which was not much more than a Symphony with a new cylindrical cap to replace the final bullet-shaped cap the Symphony wore from 1950-1953.
+The Slim Ventura, introduced in 1953, was the last high end quality pen marketed by Eversharp.
+The new pen shared its name with the prior lever-fill Ventura, which was not much more than a revamped Symphony sporting a new cylindrical cap to replace the final bullet-shaped cap the Symphony wore from 1950-1953.

 Though not a continuation of the Skyline to Symphony to Ventura theme, the Slim Ventura is still a very derivative pen, borrowing design elements from a number of Eversharp and competitive models.
 It shares the new cylindrical look introduced with the Ventura throughout its entire design from the cap through the blunt barrel.
 It's a softer statement than the Fifth Avenue, perhaps a nod to the all metal tubular Wahl Eversharp pens of the 1920s.
+A December, 1953 advertisement shows the new Slim Ventura alongside the Ventura.
 Slim Venturas are seen in Eversharp advertisements at least through late 1956, so it is conceivable that the design lasted until the company was sold to Parker in 1957.

 The short and slender profile of the pen seems to draw its inspiration from the general trend to narrower pens heralded by the Sheaffer TM, introduced in 1950.
 The spring-loaded clip recalls a Sheaffer inspired feature, as well, though the Slim Ventura's clip has more play and is much less stiff.